zenturin/A3U-Warpgate-Tweak/ForkChangelog.md

 - Fixed 'Undefined variable in expression: a3a_faction_civ' error when player opens aresenal in non-AntistasiPlus mission environment
 - Fixed wrong usage of Aegis classnames in Vanilla CSAT Temperate faction which led to no static weapons on CSAT outposts
 - Increased save vehicle area around HQ from 50 to 100 meters
+- Increased custom outpost (AA/HMG/AT emplacements, roadblocks and watchposts) task completion radius from 10 to 35 meters

 ### Removals
 - Replaced rebel payload planes with just rebel planes, removed rebel faction vehicle category in templates